expo/expo/docs/pages/technical-specs/expo-updates-0.md

     * `contentType`: The MIME type of the file as defined by [RFC 2045](https://tools.ietf.org/html/rfc2045). e.g. `application/javascript`, `image/jpeg`.
     * `url`: Location at which the file may be fetched.
   * `metadata`: The metadata associated with an update.
 It is a string-valued dictionary.
 The server MAY send back anything it wishes to be used for filtering the updates.
 The metadata MUST pass the filter defined in the accompanying `expo-manifest-filters` header.
-  * `extra`: For storage of optional "extra" information, such as 3rd party configuration.
-For example, if the update is hosted on EAS, the EAS project ID will be included:
+  * `extra`: For storage of optional "extra" information such as third-party configuration.
+For example, if the update is hosted on Expo Application Services (EAS), the EAS project ID may be included:
   ```typescript
   extra: {
     eas: {